pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * mtg with CEO and all IT leaders
 * Project freeze
 #### Chapter 20
-* after project freeze those not relying on constraint can be released
+* after project freeze, those not relying on constraint can be released
 * work centers for IT
   * man, method, machine, measure
-  * bill of materials, bill of resources
+  * bill of resources, and routing
+* utilization is hrs busy / hrs avail
+  * 50/50 wait 1 unit vs 90/10 wait 9 units, vs 99/1 wait 99 units

 #### Chapter 21
+* audit meeting
+  * scoping error
+  * management controls that backstop IT

 ## Section 6: Chapters 22-26
 ### *Discussion Questions*